latte-central/LaTTe/README.md

 ## Yes, but what?

 LaTTe helps you formalize mathematic concepts and construct formal proofs of theorems (propositions) about such concepts.
-Given the tight integration with the Clojure language, *existing Clojure development environments* (e.g. Cider) can be used as an interactive proof assistant.
+Given the tight integration with the Clojure language, *existing* Clojure development environments (e.g. Cider, Cursive) can be used as (quite effective) interactive proof assistants.

 ## How?